Pseudozoid/payroll-automation-system/README.md

 - For local testing, configure any SMTP provider (Mailtrap, Gmail SMTP with App Passwords, etc.) using the SMTP environment variables.
 - Use the employee ID from the uploaded record to open the generated PDF.
 - Restart the development server after updating SMTP configuration.

-## Live testing / Deployment
-- Recommended: Deploy to Vercel.
-Configure DATABASE_URL, SMTP_*, ADMIN_EMAIL, and ADMIN_PASSWORD in the Vercel environment variables before deployment.
-- Build & start commands are handled by Vercel (the repo's `build` script runs `prisma generate && next build`).
-- If using a custom server or Docker, build the Next app and run `npm run start` after setting env variables.

 ## Database & Prisma notes
 - Prisma's schema is at `prisma/schema.prisma`.
 The app expects a PostgreSQL datasource.